symfony/symfony-docs/components/routing/introduction.rst

 4. An array of options.
 These contain internal settings for the route and are the least commonly needed.

 5. A hostname pattern.
-This is matched against the hostname passed to the `RequestContext`, and can contain named wildcard placeholders (e.g.
+This is matched against the hostname of the request.
-``{placeholders}``) to match dynamic parts in the hostname.
+See :doc:`/components/routing/hostname_pattern` for more details.

 .. versionadded:: 2.2
     The hostname pattern was added in Symfony 2.2